tholden/dynareOBC/README.md

  * **For controlling estimation**
     * Estimation
-         Enables estimation of the model's parameters.
-(ALPHA code.
-Unsupported.)
+         Enables estimation of the model's parameters
           * EstimationDataFile=STRING (default: MOD-FILE-NAME.xlsx)
                Specifies the spreadsheet containing the data to estimate.
+This spreadsheet should contain two worksheets.
+The first sheet should have a title row containing the names of the MLVs being observed, followed by one row per observation.
+There should not be a column with dates.
+The second sheet should contain a title row with the names of the parameters being estimated, followed by one row for their minima (with empty cells being interpreted as minus infinity), then by one row for their maxima (with empty cells being interpreted as plus infinity).
           * EstimationFixedPointMaxIterations=NUMBER (default: 100)
-               The maximum number of iterations used to evaluate the stationary distribution.
+               The maximum number of iterations used to evaluate the stationary distribution of the non-linear filter.

  * **For debugging**
     * NoCleanup